Service Alert

 2. Office of the President: Correspondence, reports, subject files, speeches, media coverage, commencement programs.

-3. Office of the Provost; Office of the Vice President for Academic Affairs: Correspondence, memoranda, reports (including self-study and SACSCOC), subject files.
+3. Office of the Provost; Office of the Vice President for Academic Affairs: Correspondence, memoranda, and subject files.

 4. Academic Deans of the College of Arts and Sciences; of Hayworth College; of McColl School: Correspondence, memoranda, reports, subject files.